bakrydiarra/Lotus/testing.md

 25. As a site user, I want to be able to submit an enquiry form so that I can report a personal matter

+- Clicking on the "Contact Us" link a contact form is displayed.
+- The user can select the type of enquiry from a drop-down menu.
+- If the user is logged in, their email address is prepopulated.
+- When the form is submitted, the user is redirected to a thank you page and receives an email confirmation.

 | Element                       | Action                | Expected Result                                                                     | Pass/Fail |
 | ----------------------------- | --------------------- | ----------------------------------------------------------------------------------- | --------- |
 | Form Text Input (if required) | Leave blank           | On Submit: Warning appears, form won't submit                                       | Pass      |